sueka/sueka.me/source/about.md

 interlanguage-id: about
 ---

 This website is my personal blog.
-Its main topics are languages, computers, organisms, art, and other sciences.
-It is my diary as well.

 ## About me